alikerenciler/Autonomous-Drone-Navigatio/README.md

 -  Position Orianted Visual Servoing Script

 These scripts are used in a project called "" and you can reach youtube link of the project implementation in ROS Gazebo simulation environment.
-- Youtube link of "" :
+- Youtube link of the automation simulation "https://www.youtube.com/watch?v=VJAnNdIeeBA" :